 Briefly, students who encounter problems with their research project, their thesis advisor, or the responses of their thesis committee to their work should approach the chair of their thesis committee to discuss how to handle and resolve the situation.
 If they feel uncomfortable approaching the chair, then they should contact the chair of the Faculty Steering Committee and/or the chair of the graduate program for advice - such conversations will always be regarded as confidential.
-If a student disagrees with the report on their committee meeting, they should immediately contact the chair of the Faculty Steering Committee.
-Students should always feel free to contact the DRSB Faculty Steering Committee to discuss any difficulties, scientific or personal; such communications are always confidential.
+If a student disagrees with the report on their committee meeting, they should immediately contact the chair of the Faculty Steering Committee to discuss any difficulties, scientific or personal; such communications are always confidential.
 Similarly, the Dean in the BSD Office of Graduate Affairs is available to help resolve academic problems and can help direct students to appropriate academic and non-academic support services provided by the Division and University.